benbria/node-servertime/api.md

 <a name="middleware"></a>

 ## middleware([options]) ⇒ <code>function</code>
-Returns an express-style middleware that can be used to add a 'server-timing' header to the response.
+Returns an express-style middleware that automatically adds `res.serverTiming` to the resposne object.

 **Kind**: global function
 **Returns**: <code>function</code> - A `function(req, res, next)` express-style middleware.
 Note that `next` is optional.